Humperdink618/startup/notes.md

 [go to top](#top)

 From the GitHub assignment, I learned how to use git, including push, pull, settle merge conflicts. etc.

+### NOTE: After everything is graded, follow instructions under Wrap Up to clean up your resources on AWS, otherwise you might get charged money over it.
+DO NOT FORGET TO DO THIS!!
+VERY IMPORTANT!!!

 for simon.css, I deployed it to my domain, mostly the same as the original simon.css file, except that I made the color for the .event in the play.css file a little darker to make it more visible.